usfpgsc/usfpgsc.github.io/_portfolio/Gymbo_HTML.md

 The Western Rec Centre operates a twitter account which periodically tweets out how many students are in the weight room and cardio mezzanine.
 Recent tweets are easily accessed through the `twitteR` library.
 A set of keys is required to access the API.
 Once keys are obtained, the last 3200 tweets from any given account are available to users.
 The API returns various metadata about the tweets made.
 Of particular interest are the tweet text, the date created, and the unique id assigned to the tweet (this will become valuable for storing tweets in a sqlite database for posterity).

 The tweets are in english and though while consistent, may not always be in a dependable format.
 Using the library `stringr`, a heuristic is followed to determine the number of students in the weight room.
-The twitter account usually uses 'WR' to indicate 'Weight Room', so the script will parse the tweets for the occurance of 'WR' in the tweet.
-If 'WR' is in the tweet (accounting for capitalization, puncuation, etc), then the script will extract the largest integer present in the tweet and use this as the number of students in the weight room (the weight room ususally has more patrons than the cardio mezzanine.
+The twitter account usually uses 'WR' to indicate 'Weight Room', so the script will parse the tweets for the occurrence of 'WR' in the tweet.
+If 'WR' is in the tweet (accounting for capitalization, puncuation, etc), then the script will extract the largest integer present in the tweet and use this as the number of students in the weight room (the weight room usually has more patrons than the cardio mezzanine.
 This is the heuristic).
 If neither an integer nor 'WR' appear in the script, -1 is returned.
 This data is written to a sqlite database with the unique identifier used as the primary key.
 The table shown below is a sample of what the database contains.